latimagine/statismo/modules/ITK/cli/statismo-warp-image.md

 Builds deformation models from a list of deformation fields

 *statismo-build-gp-model* (8).
+Builds shape or deformation-q, \--quiet
+:   Set this flag to disable log output.

+\--log-file
-Builds shape or deformation models from a given gaussian process definition.
+:   Path to the log file (if not set, logs are output to standard output). models from a given gaussian process definition.

 ## Working with models